malsaeedi/2D_Drawing_to_CO2_CELL_DEVS_Model/README.md

 TOOL DESCRIPTION:##################################################################

-Is a tool to simply draw a 2d floorplan and convert it to 2d/3d JSON scenario model.
+Is a tool to simply draw a 2d floorplan and convert it to a 2d/3d JSON scenario model.

 TOOL FUNCTIONALITIES:##############################################################

 	1. Add a new cell type.
-	2. UI to draw a 2d floorplan using the configured cell types colours.
+	2. UI to draw a 2d floorplan using the configured cell types colors.
 	3. Preview the 2d drawing as 3d.
 	4. Save and re-open the 2d drawing.
-	5. Create a 2d/3d scenario for CO2 model.
+	5. Create a 2d/3d scenario for the CO2 model.

 TOOL CONFIGURATIONS:###############################################################